American Association for the Advancement of Science: AAAS Fellows

 The AAAS council elects every year, its members who are distinguished scientifically, to the grade of fellow (FAAAS).
 Election to AAAS is an honor bestowed by their peers and elected fellows are presented with a certificate and rosette pin.
 To limit the effects and tolerance of sexual harassment in the sciences, starting 15 October 2018, a Fellow's status can be revoked "in cases of proven scientific misconduct, serious breaches of professional ethics, or when the Fellow in the view of the AAAS otherwise no longer merits the status of Fellow."

 Meetings

 Formal meetings of the AAAS are numbered consecutively, starting with the first meeting in 1848.
 Meetings were not held 1861–1865 during the American Civil War, and also 1942–1943 during World War II.
 Since 1946, one meeting has occurred annually, now customarily in February.

-Awards and fellowships
+Awards and Policy Fellowships

 Each year, the AAAS gives out a number of honorary awards, most of which focus on science communication, journalism, and outreach – sometimes in partnership with other organizations.
 The awards recognize "scientists, journalists, and public servants for significant contributions to science and to the public's understanding of science".
 The awards are presented each year at the association's annual meeting.

-The AAAS also offers a number of fellowship programs.
+In addition to the aforementioned Fellow of the American Association for the Advancement of Science program, AAAS offers a similarly-sounding but completely unrelated AAAS Policy Fellowship Programs, which provide Ph.D. scientists and M.S. engineers with opportunities to serve in the federal government.
+These policy fellows spend one or two years working for the executive (130 positions), legislative (5 positions) or judicial (1 position) branches.